banglabasics/banglabasics.github.io/README.md

-# bengali
+# Bangla Basics

-An introduction to Bengali grammar
+Bangla Basics is a guide to Bangla (Bengali) grammar.